unode/deep-learning-intro/_episodes/03-monitor-the-model.md

 ~~~
 {: .language-python}

-We can plot the training process using the history:
+We can plot the training process using the `history` object returned from the model training:
 ~~~
 import seaborn as sns
-import matplotlib.pyplot as plt history_df = pd.DataFrame.from_dict(history.history)
+import matplotlib.pyplot as plt

+history_df = pd.DataFrame.from_dict(history.history)
 sns.lineplot(data=history_df['root_mean_squared_error'])
 plt.xlabel("epochs")